 First, we will review your denial letter and all the documentation the adjuster sent you with it.
 The denial should include a specific reason for the denial and instructions for how to appeal the decision.
 Next, we will gather any missing evidence that was missing from the original claim or that the denial letter mentioned they need to send to the adjuster.

 Once we collect sufficient evidence and understand why the insurance adjuster denied your claim so we can come up with a valid argument, we’ll file an administrative appeal.
 The appeal will outline our arguments and copies of additional documentation we believe is necessary to overturn the denial.
 If the insurance company agrees with our assessment of the denial and approves your updated LTD application, you’ll start receiving benefits.

 Speak to a Dedicated Long Term Disability Insurance Lawyer

 At Abell and Capitan Law, we understand the importance of receiving LTD benefits as soon as possible.
 When you’re hurt and out of work, it’s difficult to pay for treatment to recover from the injury or illness that disabled you in the first place.
 We want to ensure that there are no unnecessary delays in your benefits and that the insurance adjuster doesn’t deny your claim.

 You can depend on us to work hard to protect your rights and ensure the insurance company treats you fairly during the claims process.
 If you receive a denial, we’ll file an appeal on your behalf and handle each step of the appeal process, so you don’t have to worry about doing anything yourself.
 We’ll be by your side from beginning to end to provide you with the support you need during this difficult time in your life.

-If an injury or illness is keeping you from your job, call (267) 419-7888 to find out how our Alabama long term disability insurance lawyers can help you file for benefits.
+If an injury or illness is keeping you from your job in Alabama, call (267) 419-7888 to find out how our long term disability insurance lawyers can help you file for benefits.